Meet your awesome MCAT Mastery Mentors

 MCAT Score: 517

 “Hey!
 My name is Arvind and I'm super excited to help you on your MCAT journey.
 This exam is undoubtedly difficult, but with the right strategies and mindset, you can achieve your dream of becoming a physician, and I am here to help!
-I started at a sub 500 score, and in a matter of three months, was able to raise that to a 517.
+I started at a sub 500 score, and in less than three months, was able to raise that to a 517.
 Over this journey I've learned a lot about the exam and I can say the most important aspect of acing this exam is by having the right mindset.
 Through my tutoring, I hope to not only teach you awesome strategies and ways to remember things (plenty of those too though!), but also help you understand the way you think and your motivations for wanting to do well.
 I want to teach you how important it is to keep tabs on your mental health while you study and teach general mindfulness tricks that you can use during your exams that will ultimately boost your performance.
 Studying for the MCAT is difficult, but once you tackle your own obstacles, the strategies and content can be mastered from there- and I’m here to help you do it!
 I’m super excited to help you achieve your goals!”

 MCAT Score: 518